Is There a Dimmer Outlook Ahead for CSX Corporation (CSX)?

-CSX Corporation (NASDAQ:CSX) went up by 2.93% from its latest closing price compared to the recent 1-year high of $38.63.
-The company’s stock price has collected -0.04% of loss in the last five trading sessions.
+CSX Corporation (NASDAQ:CSX) went down by -2.16% from its latest closing price compared to the recent 1-year high of $38.63.
+The company’s stock price has collected 0.49% of gains in the last five trading sessions.
 The Wall Street Journal reported on 09/15/22 that CSX Names Ex-Ford Executive as Next CEO

 Is It Worth Investing in CSX Corporation (NASDAQ :CSX) Right Now?

-CSX Corporation (NASDAQ:CSX) scored a price-to-earnings ratio above its average ratio, recording 15.32 x from its present earnings ratio.
-Plus, the 36-month beta value for CSX is at 1.23.
+CSX Corporation (NASDAQ:CSX) scored a price-to-earnings ratio above its average ratio, recording 14.96 x from its present earnings ratio.
+Plus, the 36-month beta value for CSX is at 1.24.
+Opinions of the stock are interesting as 13 analysts out of 28 who provided ratings for CSX Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 10 rated it as “hold,” and 1 as “sell.”

 Sponsored

+The average price from analysts is $34.00, which is $7.19 above the current price.
 CSX currently public float of 2.14B and currently shorts hold a 1.11% ratio of that float.
-Today, the average trading volume of CSX was 15.74M shares.
+Today, the average trading volume of CSX was 15.68M shares.

 CSX’s Market Performance

-CSX stocks went down by -0.04% for the week, with a monthly drop of -13.26% and a quarterly performance of -3.82%, while its annual performance rate touched -9.62%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 2.61% for CSX Corporation.
-The simple moving average for the period of the last 20 days is -7.92% for CSX stocks with a simple moving average of -17.45% for the last 200 days.
+CSX stocks went up by 0.49% for the week, with a monthly drop of -16.89% and a quarterly performance of -7.21%, while its annual performance rate touched -16.81%.
+The volatility ratio for the week stands at 2.17% while the volatility levels for the past 30 days are set at 2.57% for CSX Corporation.
+The simple moving average for the period of the last 20 days is -7.61% for CSX stocks with a simple moving average of -19.00% for the last 200 days.

 Analysts’ Opinion of CSX